bmbouter/Opus/README.txt

 set to run with suid root.

 This file is not compiled by setup.py.
-You will need to compile and install it yourself.
+You will need to compile and install it yourself (or see instructions on using the Makefile below).
+This binary must:

+* Be set to suid root.
+* Owned by root
-Compile this file and set its suid flag.
-It should be owned by root, and only executable by the Opus user (by setting the group appropriately).
+* Executable by the Opus user (by setting group execute permissions)
+* NOT executable by any other user! (security risk)
+* Have the path to Apache's apachectl script set (defined in a macro at the top of the file)

 A Makefile is provided for convenience.
 It will compile the file using gcc and then use sudo to change the ownership and permissions of the file.
-If your system is configured differently, for example with a different Apache user, then you will need to either modify the Makefile or compile it yourself.
+It is just an example.

+If you use the Makefile, be sure to change the parameters at the top for your system.
+See the comments at the top of the Makefile.

 Once the binary is compiled and working, take note of where it's installed to.
 It doesn't need to be installed to a system-wide location, but it does need to